-Graphs are constructed by selecting any one item off the X-Axis menu, and any number of items off the Y-Axis menu.
-Either of these menus may be detached by selecting the dashed rule at the top of the list.
+Graphs are constructed by selecting any one item off the X-axis menu, and any number of items off the Y1-axis and Y2-axis menus.
+The y1-axis is marked on the left side of the graph; the y2-axis on the right.
+These menus may be detached by selecting the dashed rule at the top of the list.
 Sample results are shown in the figure at the start of this section.

-When mmGraph is first launched, the axis menus are both empty.
+When mmGraph is first launched, all the axis menus are empty.
 They are dynamically built based on the data received by mmGraph.
 By default, the graph limits and labels are automatically set based on the data.
 The x-axis label is set using the selected item data label and measurement unit (if any).
-The y-axis label is the measurement unit of the first y-axis item selected.
+The y-axes labels are the measurement unit of the first corresponding y-axis item selected.

-The Options | Configure... dialog box allows the user to override the default settings.
-To set the axis labels, deselect the Auto Label option in this dialog box, and fill in the X Label and Y Label fields as desired.
+The Options|Configure... dialog box allows the user to override default settings.
+To change the graph title, simply enter the desired title into the Title field.
+To set the axis labels, deselect the Auto Label option in this dialog box, and fill in the X Label, Y1 Label and Y2 Label fields as desired.
 The axis limits can be set in a similar fashion.
 In addition, if an axis limit is left empty, a default value (based on all selected data) will be used.